BracketSpace/Notification/readme.txt

 = [Next] =

 * [Fixed] User logout trigger.
 In WordPress 5.5 the context is set properly.
+* [Fixed] Issue with persistent Trigger state if two or more actions assigned to the same trigger were called.
 * [Changed] Carrier's recipients field is now returned with resolved data if available.

 = 8.0.9 =